Code-Institute-Submissions/bucketlist/README.md

 * Homepage/All Intentions: Collapsible Popout element from [Materialize](https://materializecss.com/)
 * Register page: Card Panel and Text Input fields from [Materialize](https://materializecss.com/)
 * Log In page: Card Panel and Text Input fields from [Materialize](https://materializecss.com/)
-* Profile page: Card Panel from [Materialize](https://materializecss.com/).
+* Profile page: 2 Card Panels from [Materialize](https://materializecss.com/).
 Only for registered/logged in users
 * Add Intention page: Card Panel, Text Input fields and Collabsable Select field from [Materialize](https://materializecss.com/).
 Only for registered/logged in users
 * Manage Divisions page: Card Panel and buttons from [Materialize](https://materializecss.com/).
 Only for admin account
 * Edit Division page: Card Panel, Text Input field from [Materialize](https://materializecss.com/).
 Only for admin account